Developer(s) – Digital Domain & Climax Studios

-The one minor gripe I had with the game’s controls is that at times, it can be somewhat difficult to adjust the camera angles whilst playing and it does come across as a nuisance at times, since the game relies heavily on players being able to adjust the camera angles in order to observe every square inch of each course.
+The one minor gripe I had with the game’s controls is that at times, it can be somewhat difficult to adjust the camera angles whilst playing and it does come across as a nuisance at times since the game relies heavily on players being able to adjust the camera angles in order to observe every square inch of each course.
 But it’s a small complaint I have that doesn’t make the game unplayable by any stretch of the imagination.
 Besides which, the control scheme of the game is unique as I’ve seldom seen many other games that use a similar gameplay system.

 Lifespan – 4/10

 The biggest criticism that I have about this game, however, is that it could be made to last far longer than what it does.
-On average, players can be expected to make the game last there around 4 hours and for a game with this much variety, it’s a shame that it turned out to be as fleeting an experience as it is.
+On average, players can be expected to make the game last there around 4 hours, and for a game with this much variety, it’s a shame that it turned out to be as fleeting experience as it is.
 It was most definitely worth a sequel and to me, it’s a surprise that one wasn’t developed since the Lego Alpha Team brand went to become relatively popular, spawning 36 Lego sets over a period of 4 years.

 Storyline – 5/10

 The game follows the story of Dash, the leader of the Alpha Team, as he attempts to rescue the other team members from the series’ main antagonist Ogel, who must be stopped having also found a way of zombifying people into doing his bidding.
 The story of the game was pretty much something in the background to give players that little more emotional stock.
 It wasn’t exactly re-inventing the wheel, but it wasn’t terrible either.
-The dialogue throughout the game is passable as well, which was somewhat a breath of fresh air at the time, since many games of the fifth generation had some pretty abysmal voice acting.
+The dialogue throughout the game is passable as well, which was somewhat a breath of fresh air at the time since many games of the fifth generation had some pretty abysmal voice acting.

 Originality – 8/10

-The game was made to stand out most in terms of both it’s conceptual design as well as it’s unique brand of gameplay.
-It surprised me at the time, and in truth, it still surprises me to this day that not many other developers since have since either tried to copy the formula or even modify it in any way, shape or form; similar to games like Dark Cloud or Okami.
+The game was made to stand out most in terms of both it’s conceptual design as well as it’s a unique brand of gameplay.
+It surprised me at the time, and in truth, it still surprises me to this day that not many other developers since have since either tried to copy the formula or even modify it in any way, shape, or form; similar to games like Dark Cloud or Okami.
 Whilst not being on par in terms of quality with either of the two aforementioned titles, it had and still has a level of uniqueness that makes it an impressive game in and of itself.